Stewart Television: Employees

 Recently said was Bob Stewart's son Sande Stewart, who joined the company in 1973.

 The most prolific announcers for Stewart were Don Pardo and Bob Clayton.
 Pardo was an announcer on most of the Stewart productions that originated from New York for NBC (examples are Eye Guess, Three on a Match, Winning Streak, and many others).
 Clayton was an alternative for Pardo, as he was the first announcer for Pyramid, and also announced for Blankety Blanks, Pass the Buck, and Shoot for the Stars.

-Another longtime employee for Stewart Tele Enterprises was Jeopardy! game show announcer Johnny Gilbert, who would serve his announcement duties on the 1980 incarnation of Chain Reaction, The (New) $25,000 Pyramid, Double Talk, and both 1985 and 1991 incarnations of The $100,000 Pyramid.
+Another longtime employee for Stewart Television was Jeopardy! game show announcer Johnny Gilbert, who would serve his announcement duties on the 1980 incarnation of Chain Reaction, The (New) $25,000 Pyramid, Double Talk, and both 1985 and 1991 incarnations of The $100,000 Pyramid.
 He was also an announcer at Barry & Enright Productions and Merv Griffin Enterprises.
 Charlie O'Donnell, Dean Goss, and Bob Hilton were also fill-ins for Pyramid eventually.
 The above mentions were also employees for Stewart.

 Former Wheel of Fortune announcer Jack Clark also served his duties on The $10,000 Pyramid and The New $25,000 Pyramid until 1985.
 He was also an announcer for the short-lived game show/talk show The Love Experts, Eye Guess, The Face Is Familiar and the unsold game show pilot The Riddlers.
 He had also hosted pilots for Stewart, which failed to sell.

 Dick Clark was another longtime employee, having hosted all except one Pyramid incarnation from 1973 to 1988.
 One of the other longtime employees was a close friend to Bob Stewart; Bill Cullen, who has hosted the syndicated version of The $25,000 Pyramid among other series: Pass the Buck, Blankety Blanks, Winning Streak, Eye Guess, Three on a Match, The Love Experts, and the 1980 version of Chain Reaction.

-Ann Marie Schmitt was the producer of most of the Bob Stewart series.
+Anne-Marie Schmitt (who was also Stewart's partner until her death in 2006) was the producer of most of the Bob Stewart series.
 Another member of the production staff was Erin Perry, who is the daughter of game show host Jim Perry.
 Francine Bergman and David Michaels were associate producers of most of Bob Stewart's 1980s game shows.
 Directors included Mike Gargiulo and Bruce Burmester.